Ali-Tamerr/Book-Hive-Library-Management-System/API Documentation.md

   - Responses: 204 NoContent, 404 NotFound, 400 BadRequest (has related records).

 Notes on `BooksController` implementation
-- The controller includes a private `ToDTO(Book book)` helper used to construct `BookDTO`s and populate `UserNames` by concatenating names from related reservations, sales and transactions.
+- The controller includes a private `ToDTO(Book book)` helper used to construct `BookDTO`s and populate `user_names` by concatenating names from related reservations, sales and transactions.
-- POST and PUT actions reload related collections (via `Include`/`ThenInclude`) before returning a DTO so that `UserNames` contains accurate values.
+- POST and PUT actions reload related collections (via `Include`/`ThenInclude`) before returning a DTO so that `user_names` contains accurate values.

 RFID Tag